Jonnyauk/WP-CMS-Widget-Control/readme.txt

 Contributors: Jonnyauk
 Tags: widget, widgets, admin
 Requires at least: 3.0.1
-Tested up to: 4.2.1
+Tested up to: 4.4
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Remove any core, theme or plugin widgets from the Widgets admin screen.
+Remove any available core, theme or plugin widgets from admin and customizer options.

 == Description ==
-<a href="http://codex.wordpress.org/WordPress_Widgets">Widgets</a> can be added to many areas within your theme, but you (and your users) may not need access to all the widgets available.
+<a href="http://codex.wordpress.org/WordPress_Widgets">Widgets</a> can be added to many areas within your theme, but you (and your users) may not need access to all the widgets provided by WordPress, your theme and other plugins.

-WordPress, your theme and plugins add additional widgets available to be used within your theme.
 This plugin provides simple admin controls that can remove any core WordPress widget, along with all (well coded) additional third-party widgets.
 Great for simplifying a cluttered widget screen, or if you limit user access to a smaller number of core widgets.

 This plugin can remove the following core WordPress widgets: